Osteoarthritis Diagnosis & Tests

 Another blood level that your doctor may order is that of C-reactive protein (CRP) levels.
 An elevated CRP level is a clear sign of the degree of inflammation in the body.
 This blood test is more accurate than the ESR.

-Osteoarthritis brings along joint pain and inflammation.
-These OA symptoms can be treated with an arthrocentesis procedure, in which a needle removes joint fluid and the joint is analyzed to find damage.
+Osteoarthritis causes joint pain and inflammation.
+These osteoarthritis symptoms can be treated with an arthrocentesis procedure, in which a needle removes joint fluid and the joint is analyzed to find damage.
 The fluid is analyzed, once removed, to rule out diseases such as gout and other inflammatory diseases and causes.
-Both the removal of the joint fluid and injecting corticosteroids into the aching joint may bring OA patients their anticipated relief.
+Both the removal of the joint fluid and injecting corticosteroids into the aching joint may bring osteoarthritis patients their anticipated relief.

 If there is any damage done to the arthritic joint and surrounding ligaments, arthroscopy may detect it.
 Arthroscopy involves a tube with a viewing probe that is inserted into the joint.
 Recovery from arthroscopies is faster than from open joint surgery as long as the procedure produced promising results.
 In some cases, damage detected may be repairable during the procedure.
 Your doctor will numb the injection-site before inserting a needle and arthroscopy tube.

-Magnetic resonance imaging (MRI) may be a vital tool in diagnosing OA.
+Magnetic resonance imaging (MRI) can be a vital tool for osteoarthritis diagnosis.
 MRIs scan the body and produce clear images of the joints, etc. using radio waves, a big magnet and a computer to generate the images.
 MRIs may be used instead of or in addition to X-ray imaging.